-Before the recent Academy Awards show, my husband and I were watching an interview on one of the talk shows.
+Recently, Dear Hubby and I were watching an interview on one of the talk shows.
 I can’t remember who was being interviewed or even what show it was.
-I must still be suffering from some of that lingering chemo brain.
-But then, my husband says he can’t remember either…veering off topic here; chemo brain/partner’s chemo brain is another day’s post.
+I must still be suffering from some of that lingering chemobrain.

 Bristle, bristle.
 We hear stuff like this all the time.

-So, does this mean only people with good attitudes beat cancer?
-Or, if you just stay positive enough, things will turn out fine??
+So, does this mean only people with good attitudes “beat” cancer?
+Or, if you just stay positive enough, things will turn out fine?
 Of course not.
-Everyone knows this isn’t really true.
+Everyone knows this isn’t true.

 My mother had a great attitude.
-She was a real “champion” herself in many ways, not just in her cancer.
-Elizabeth Edwards I’m pretty sure had a darn good attitude, until she was just too sick to be optimistic about anything.
-There are countless people stricken with cancer who had superbly good attitudes, but still did not survive.
+She was a real “champion” herself in many ways, not just regarding cancer.
+There are countless people with cancer who had superbly good attitudes, but still did not survive.

 Their positive attitudes did not save them.

-So why do well-meaning people keep saying things like “a positive attitude will make all the difference, or at least you’ve got a good attitude?”
-In my opinion, it’s because in the whole “messiness of cancer,” attitude is perceived to be the one thing you can control.
-But this isn’t always necessarily true either.
-Sometimes a cancer patient does not have a good attitude.
-Sometimes they feel downright miserable in the attitude department.
+Sometimes, a cancer patient does not have a good attitude.
+Sometimes, she/he feels downright miserable in the attitude department.
 In fact, depression is a very common experience.
 Making people feel guilty for not always feeling positive can be very dangerous.
-Guilt is rarely productive.

 I don’t think their attitudes ultimately have that much to do with it.

-This kind of logic, even if only possibly inferred, to me is dangerous.
-This kind of thinking can make a patient feel guilty for things totally out of their control.
+This kind of logic, even if only inferred, is dangerous.
+This kind of thinking can make a patient feel guilty for things totally out of her/his control.
 Cancer patients don’t need anything more to feel guilty about.
-They feel plenty of guilt already.
+They often feel plenty of guilt already.

 What kind of cancer you get and how it turns out feels to me more like a “hit or miss, luck of the draw” kind of thing.
 Maybe I’m being too cynical or oversensitive here.